DMASCoreDeclan/PRD-PP4-Blog/README.md

             - I added an ADMIN link that brings you to /admin.
             - I wanted to add an APPROVE button to unapproved posts so that when logged in as Admin, posts could be approved on the frontend - a feature for the future!

-- To demonstrate frontend CRUD I extended the Comment Edit/Delete to User Posts.
-Users can now
-- I have appended several features to the original concept.
-- The original concept was to create Posts on the backend and allow registered users to create and delete comments on the frontend.
-These comments were subject to approval of the site owner.
-The anonymous user could view the HOME, ABOUT, Post Detail.

-- I have given the User the ability to have a Profile Page so they can add/change their Profile Picture, their Username, Email, First Name and Last Name.
-- Their Profile Page consolidates the Posts that they liked and gives them ability to Edit/Delete the comments that they've submitted and UNLIKE Liked Posts
-- Users can also submit a Post of their own, making it more community driven
-- I have also included a Category feature which allows Users to categorise their Posts.
-This feature needs further development in order to produce more meaniingful reports or summaries
-- From an Admin perspective, when the Admin is logged in, they have the ability to use a URL to login to djangos Admin feature.
-The Admin retains full control over User Comments and User Posts as they need to be Approved by Admin before User contributions are published on the site for visitors and other Users.
-Likes are not controlled by the Admin
 </details>